 The Company has not accepted any deposits within the meaning of sub-section (31) ofSection 2 and Section 73 of the Companies Act 2013 ("the Act") and the Rulesframed thereunder.
 As on March 31 2021 there were no deposits lying unpaid or unclaimed.

 8. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-9. MANAGEMENT DISCUSSION AND ANALYSIS CORPORATE GOVERNANCE REPORT AND BUSINESSRESPONSIBILITY REPORT
+9. MANAGEMENT DISCUSSION AND ANALYSIS REPORT BUSINESS RESPONSIBLITY REPORT ANDCORPORATE GOVERNANCE REPORT

-In terms of Regulation 34 of the Listing Regulations a separate section on ManagementDiscussion and Analysis Business Responsibility Report and Corporate Governance Reporttogether with a certificate from the Company's Statutory Auditors confirming compliancewith Regulations relating to Corporate Governance of the Listing Regulations are set outand forms part of this Annual Report.
+In terms of Regulation 34 of SEBI Listing Regulations a separate section on ManagementDiscussion and Analysis Business Responsibility Report and Corporate Governance Reporttogether with a certificate from a Practicing Company Secretary confirming compliance withthe Regulations relating to Corporate Governance of SEBI Listing Regulations are set outand form part of this Annual Report.